International Induction Programme (IIP) overview

 Completing the programme

-To successfully complete the IIP and be entered onto the MPL without conditions or restrictions you must have:
+To successfully complete the IIP and be entered onto the MPL without restrictions, there are a number of requirements.

-a satisfactory Workplace Based Assessment (WPBA), End of Placement report (including an online Multi-Source Feedback and Patient Satisfaction Questions) all of which should be submitted to the local HEE Educational Lead and local NHSEI team along with any other required evidence
+A satisfactory Workplace Based Assessment (WPBA), End of Placement report (including an online Multi-Source Feedback and Patient Satisfaction Questions) all of which should be submitted to the local educational lead and local NHS England medical team along with any other required evidence.

-received confirmation from the local NHSEI team where you plan to work that you are included on the MPL without conditions
+Received confirmation from the local NHSE team where you plan to work that you are included on the MPL without conditions.

 To help keep track of your progress in the scheme, you can download and fill in the Completing the Programme Checklist.